SemenHatypov/rag-allaboutberlin/README.md

 2. **`output/json/<slug>.json`** — Full article text split by sections for each guide (analogous to `llm-zoomcamp.json`)

 The resulting data contains **149 guides** organized into **1,905 sections**, ready for search indexing, RAG systems, or downstream processing.

+> **Note:** The `output/` directory is not tracked in git.
+Run `uv run python scraper.py` first to generate the data locally before using the RAG or agent pipelines.

 ## JSON Output Format